qiyuangong/image_classification_redis/src/main/scala/com/intel/analytics/zoo/examples/queue/README.md

 1. [Analytics-Zoo](https://github.com/intel-analytics/analytics-zoo)
 2. [Redis](https://redis.io/).
 You can obtain Redis from Docker, such that you don't have to install it in your test env, e.g, `docker run --name test-redis -p 6379:6379 -d redis`
 3. Pre-trained ResNet-50 model in OpenVINO format.
 You can get it from [Zoo OpenVINO example](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/openvino) or [converting a TensorFlow Model with OpenVINO](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html).
 Note that Zoo and Tensorflow models are also supported.
-You can load these models with Zoo after a few modifcations.
+You can load these models with Zoo after a few modifications.
 4. Several test images in JPEG format.
 5. Scala 2.11.8
 6. Python 3 and `pip install redis`